lsst-ts/kafkaprototype/README.rst

   If you omit -t the reader will print each message it reads.
 * --postprocess test the performance of different kinds of data classes to hold the result.

 Here is an example:

 read_kafka.py MTM1M3 tel_forceActuatorData -n 1000 -t --postprocess=simple_namespace &
 # wait for it to start, then...
 write_kafka.py MTM1M3 tel_forceActuatorData -n 1000 --validation=custom

-Note: for optimal timing it may help to register the schema before you start reading, by running write_kafka.py once.
-This will also avoid a warning message.